 The Naropa Difference

-If you're seeking an MFA in creative writing that encourages experimentation, Naropa is the place for you.
+If you’re seeking an MFA in creative writing that encourages cross-genre writing, translation, and experimental forms, the Jack Kerouac School of Disembodied Poetics at Naropa is the place for you.
 Our open-genre curriculum promotes radical creativity and instills a culture of curiosity, community, and innovation.

 You want an MFA creative writing program with faculty who are not only accomplished writers and teachers, but who will also encourage you to express your own lived experience.
 Together with program director Anne Waldman, distinguished professor and world-renowned poet and performer, our faculty include accomplished poets and writers from around the country and the world.

 To date, Naropa’s graduate creative writing program students have studied with Joy Harjo, Roberto Tejada, Layli Long Soldier, Diana Khoi Nguyen, Tongo Eisen-Martin, and other visiting faculty.
 Encounters with these gifted writers and performers are a hallmark of Naropa’s Jack Kerouac School.

 In an MFA creative writing program, a supportive community of writers is essential.
 At Naropa, community is fostered through a culture of collaboration over competition.
 Our greatest concerns are not MFA in creative writing program rankings or how often and where student work is being published.
 Instead, we are concerned with writers discovering the full expression of their creative capacity.